 Cons: May leave an odor on sheets if left unwashed because of the oils.

-Main Ingredients: Filtered water, cetyl alcohol, triethanolamine, propylene glycol, octyl palmitate, glyceryl stearate (and) PEG-100 stearate, stearic acid, jojoba oil.
+Active ingredients: Filtered water, cetyl alcohol, triethanolamine, propylene glycol, octyl palmitate, glyceryl stearate (and) PEG-100 stearate, stearic acid, jojoba oil.

 Cons: Oil might make the lotion rancid if stored improperly.
 May stain sheets and clothes.

-Main Ingredients: Purified water, coconut oil ester, apricot oil, sesame oil, grapeseed oil, canola oil.
+Active ingredients: Purified water, coconut oil ester, apricot oil, sesame oil, grapeseed oil, canola oil.